jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to edit a specific person with updated details.
-2. AddressBook saves the updated details.
+2. AvengersAssemble saves the updated details.
-3. AddressBook confirms the successful update.
+3. AvengersAssemble confirms the successful update.

     Use case ends.